 - listen (SER-vih-kul SKWAY-mus IN-truh-eh-pih-THEE-lee-ul NEE-oh-PLAY-zhuh …)

 Severely abnormal cells are found on the surface of the cervix.
 Cervical squamous intraepithelial neoplasia 3 is usually caused by certain types of human papillomavirus (HPV) and is found when a cervical biopsy is done.
 If not treated, these abnormal cells may become cancer and spread to nearby normal tissue.
 Treatment for cervical squamous intraepithelial neoplasia 3 may include cryotherapy, laser therapy, loop electrosurgical procedure (LEEP), or cone biopsy to remove or destroy the abnormal tissue.
 Cervical squamous intraepithelial neoplasia 3 is sometimes called high-grade or severe dysplasia.
-Also called CIN 3 and stage 0 cervical carcinoma in situ.
+Also called CIN 3.